 For MacOS users

-In your Mac, go to – System Preferences > Internet & Wireless > Network.
-After this, click on “WiFi” and then “Advanced”.
-You will find the “TCP/IP” tab, and after selecting it, a number of fields will be displayed including “Router:”.
-Here you can get your router’s private IP address.
+Go to – System Preferences > Internet & Wireless > Network on your Mac.
+After this, click on “WiFi” and then “Advanced.”
+You will find the “TCP/IP” tab, and after selecting it, several fields will be displayed, including “Router:” Here, you can get your router’s private IP address.

 For Linux users

-After getting your router’s private IP address, you can log in to the router admin panel by simply following the same steps mentioned above – enter the IP address in the URL and log in using your username and password.
+After getting your router’s private IP address, you can log in to the router admin panel by following the above steps – enter the IP address in the URL and log in using your username and password.

-After logging in to the router admin panel, you can also change your router’s private IP address and set it to 192.168.1.10 or any other valid private IP address that is not being in use by any other device in the local network.
-All you have to do is go to the basic setup after logging in, then click on next.
+After logging in to the router admin panel, you can change your router’s private IP address to 192.168.1.10 or any other valid personal IP address not used by any other device in the local network.
+All you have to do is go to the basic setup after logging in, then click next.
 If you’re given some instructions regarding network configuration, and when you reach the screen with LAN network configuration.
 You can go ahead and replace the last two numbers (i.e., the last two octets of the IP address) along any number from range 1-254 and click on Apply.
-Now your router will require a reboot for your changes to take effect after which you can check your router’s private IP address to see if it worked.
+Now your router will require a reboot for your changes to take effect, after which you can check your router’s private IP address to see if it worked.

 See Also: 192.168.11.1 Admin Login, Username & Password

-These tricks helps you to find out, if you forget router’s username and password:
+These tricks help you to find out if you forget the router’s username and password:

-It may be the situation that you are logging in to the router admin panel for the first time and haven’t set your own login credentials.
+You may be logging in to the router admin panel for the first time and haven’t set your login credentials.
 So you will need the default username and password to log in.
 If you don’t have those, then you can try one of the following solutions:

-- Find the router manual that you must’ve gotten when you bought your router, and it will contain the information you require to log in to the router admin panel and to change the default username and password.
+1. Find the router manual you must’ve gotten when you bought your router, and it will contain the information you require to log in to the router admin panel and change the default username and password.

-- If you are unable to find the router guide or manual, then you can search for the manual on Google by using the router’s model number with the word “manual” or “user guide”.
+2. If you cannot find the router guide or manual, you can search for the manual on Google using the router’s model number with the word “manual” or “user guide.”

 Case 2: Forgot Router’s Custom Username or Password.

-If you have not logged in for a while and forgot to note down the username and password, you had set for your 192.168.1.10 IP router.
-Then you can just restore the original factory settings by pressing the reset button on the router.
-After this, you will be able to log in to the router admin interface using the default login credentials.
+If you last logged in a while ago and forgot to note down the username and password you had set for your 192.168.1.10 IP router.
+Then you can restore the original factory settings by pressing the reset button on the router.
+After this, you can log in to the router admin interface using the default login credentials.
 The only difficulty with this answer is that you will have to take some time to reconfigure your router so it can function just like before.

-Check Out Other IP Address for more reference:
+Check Out Other IP Addresses for more reference:

 How to Troubleshoot Router Errors?

-Following methods helps you to troubleshoot your router errors which people commonly face.
+The following methods help you to troubleshoot your router errors which people commonly face.

 Reboot

 It is the most widely applicable solution to common problems like no internet connection, low speed, and other WiFi issues.
-Simply turning the router off and on will reboot the router and you will find that it’s working properly after doing so.
+Simply turning the router off and on will reboot the router, and you will find that it’s working correctly after doing so.
 You can use the same tactic with your modem to reset your network.

 Check the LEDs

-We all know that the router’s LEDs are an indication of whether it is working or not.
-So check that all the LEDs are active and if they are not, try rebooting.
+We all know that the router’s LEDs indicate whether it is working.
+So check that all the LEDs are active; if not, try rebooting.

 It’s no secret that we don’t usually read manuals.
 But they’re more helpful than you may have guessed.
-Any time you are having trouble with a network configuration setting, read the 192.168.1.10 IP router manual as it will lead you to the most accurate explanation provided by the manufacturing company itself.
+Any time you are having trouble with a network configuration setting, read the 192.168.1.10 IP router manual, as it will lead you to the most accurate explanation provided by the manufacturing company.

 Positioning

-For the router to function smoothly, its antenna must be placed vertically so it can receive and transmit the signals without any noise and interference.
-Location of the router in a way that the wireless signal sensor can work properly without anything blocking it.
+For the router to function smoothly, its antenna must be placed vertically to receive and transmit the signals without noise and interference.
+Location of the router so the wireless signal sensor can work properly without anything blocking it.

 You will find many routers located closely, especially in buildings and offices.
 If they use the same frequency, then congestion will be a problem for the channel as it will be overused.
-So selecting the right channel can be a vital part of the network performance and you can use various WiFi analyzing tools such as NirSoft WifiInfoView and SolarWinds WiFi analyzer that will give you sufficient information to select the most suitable channel.
+So selecting the right track can be a vital part of the network performance, and you can use various WiFi analyzing tools such as NirSoft WifiInfoView and SolarWinds WiFi analyzer that will give you sufficient information to select the most appropriate channel.

 Prevent overheating

 Just like all electronic devices, overheating can damage routers as well.
-So check that the vents of the router are working properly and you can clean them every now and then by using compressed air while the router is switch off.
+So check that the vents of the router are working correctly, and you can clean them now and then by using compressed air while the router is switched off.

 Conclusion

-Coming to the end of this article, I hope that you learned many things about the IPv4 address 192.168.1.10 and managing your network settings.
-It can be challenging to grasp the concept of private IP addresses, but once you are familiar with it, you will be able to use your knowledge to configure the network settings using the router admin panel which allows you to take advantage of many tools.
+At the end of this article, I hope you learned many things about the IPv4 address 192.168.1.10 and managing your network settings.
+It can be challenging to grasp the concept of private IP addresses.
+Still, once you are familiar with it, you can use your knowledge to configure the network settings using the router admin panel, which allows you to take advantage of many tools.

-You can troubleshoot issues of networking, set your own security, change your router’s private IP address.
+You can troubleshoot networking issues, set your security, and change your router’s private IP address.
 Modify the router and network configuration.
 Check the devices that are connected to the local network.
-Increase your WiFi speed, and use your knowledge on routers to get the best network performance.
+Increase your WiFi speed, and use your knowledge of routers to get the best network performance.